UCF Knights: Track and field

 The Knights women's track and field team has won ten total conference championships, eight in their nine years in the Atlantic Sun Conference, and won the 2010, 2011, 2012 and 2013 C-USA outdoor title, and the 2011 C-USA indoor title.
 In 2011, the Knights were nationally ranked for the first time in program history, while at the same time ranking as the top team in the state, rising as high as No. 8 in the polls.

-The head coach for the track and field program is Caryl Smith Gilbert, and the assistant coaches are Jeff Chakouian, Paul Brown and LaTonya Loche.
+The head coach for the track and field program is Caryl Smith-Gilbert, and the assistant coaches are Jeff Chakouian, Paul Brown and LaTonya Loche.
 Gilbert has coached four All-Americans during her tenure at UCF, including two-time All-American Jackie Coward.

 The Knights track and field teams hold their outdoor home meets at the UCF Soccer and Track Stadium, which is part of Knights Plaza.

 Former Sports

 Wrestling

-From 1970–1986, UCF sponsored a men's wrestling program.
-The team qualified for the NCAA Division II championship in 1979 and 1984, finishing in 26th and 29th respectively; and the Division I championship in 1986, finishing 71st.
+From 1970 to 1986, UCF sponsored a men's wrestling program.
+The team qualified for the NCAA Division II championship in 1979 and 1984, finishing in 26th and 29th out of 32 respectively; and the Division I championship in 1986, finishing 71st out of 76.
 The team was discontinued after 1986 due to financial reasons.